sircam-html/nixos-conf/script/safe-update.md

 # 🛡️ Hydra Pre-Update Verifier (`safe-update`)

-A high-performance, fully declarative NixOS and Home Manager update shield designed to guarantee system stability [N/A].
+A high-performance, fully declarative NixOS and Home Manager update shield designed to guarantee system stability.
 This script acts as an intelligent safety gate: it dynamically audits your installed environment, cross-references it with upstream **Hydra build servers**, and aborts the update sequence if any critical package update is broken or unbuilt upstream.

 ## 🚀 Key Features & Architectural Enhancements